 One-off payment proposal to 'share productivity gains' with workers

-Over 24,000 low-wage workers earning up to S$1,300 might receive a pay hike and a special bonus if their employers accept the recommendations from NWC.
+More than 24,000 low-wage workers earning up to S$1,300 might receive a pay hike and a special bonus if their employers accept the recommendations from the National Wages Council.

-The recommendation, which was proposed for companies that have enjoyed productivity gains in 2017, was agreed upon after intense “negotiations into the early morning”, said members of NWC.
+The recommendation, proposed for companies that enjoyed productivity gains in 2017, was agreed upon after intense “negotiations into the early morning”, said members of NWC.
 The council is made up of representatives from employers, trade unions and the Government.

+Dr Robert Yap, president of Singapore National Employers Federation (SNEF), said that there were proposals for the payment to be much higher than the S$300 to S$600.

+"But the whole idea behind this kind of a one-time productivity [payment] is the sustainability of it.
+We want to ensure that it is something that is manageable and will allow us to sustain rather than something that is one-off and then we regret," Dr Yap said.

 “Only with productivity improvements can we have sustainable annual wage growth.”